K0V4C/WeeklySprints/text_editor/README.md

 - terminal smaller then 3 rows just breaks
 - weird bug when going full screen, somehow related to cluster emojies
 - Rendering order
+- For some reason backward search doesnt work with method and works without it
+- Have to fix foward search

 #### Improve:
 - No need to redraw as many times as I do